-In this tutorial we will show you how to install OwnCloud on Ubuntu 18.04 LTS.
-For those of you who didn’t know, OwnCloud is a free and open-source software which enables you to create a private “file-hosting” cloud.
-OwnCloud is similar to DropBox service with the diference of being free to download and install on your private server.
-Owncloud made by PHP and backend database MySQL (MariaDB), SQLLite or PostgreSQL.
-OwnCloud also enables you to easily view and sync address book, calendar events, tasks and bookmarks.
-You can access it via the good looking and easy to use web interface or install OwnCloud client on your Desktop or Laptop machine (supports Linux, Windows and MacOS).
+In this tutorial, we will show you how to install OwnCloud on Ubuntu 18.04 LTS.
+For those of you who didn’t know, OwnCloud is free and open-source software that enables you to create a private “file-hosting” cloud.
+OwnCloud is similar to DropBox service with the difference of being free to download and install on your private server.
+Owncloud is made by PHP and backend database MySQL (MariaDB), SQLLite, or PostgreSQL.
+OwnCloud also enables you to easily view and sync address books, calendar events, tasks, and bookmarks.
+You can access it via the good-looking and easy-to-use web interface or install the OwnCloud client on your Desktop or Laptop machine (which supports Linux, Windows, and macOS).

 Install OwnCloud on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt-get update sudo apt-get upgrade

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, and PHP) server.